WebOrigami/docs/src/content/concepts/tutorial.md

 ## Building static files

-You have been viewing your About Us site using a small Origami server which is running in the background.
-But since the members of your team aren't going to change every minute, Glitch can automatically render all the pages and other necessary resources as static files.
-That makes the site faster — and free!
+You have been viewing your About Us site using a small Origami server running in the background.
+Since the members of your team aren't going to change every minute, you can turn the whole site into static files: regular files whose contents aren't expected to constantly change.

+Defining a site as static files is generally faster and cheaper than running a live web server.
+On services like Glitch, static file websites are free!

-Glitch will build the static files automatically after you stop editing the site, but you can manually trigger the build process to see it in action.
+Glitch will build your site's static files automatically after you stop editing the site, but you can manually trigger the build process to see it in action.

 <span class="tutorialStep"></span> In the main Glitch editor window, click the **Terminal** button in the toolbar at the bottom of the Glitch window.

-<span class="tutorialStep"></span> In the Glitch terminal, type the following command:
+<span class="tutorialStep"></span> In the Glitch terminal, type the following command.
+(The `$` dollar sign comes from the terminal — don't type it.)

 ```console
 $ npm run build
 ```

-This invokes a Origami tool called `ori`, and instructs it to copy the contents of the entire virtual `public` tree to a real file system folder called `build`.
-This turns the virtual files into real files.
+That copies everything in your running website to a real folder called `build`.

 <span class="tutorialStep"></span> In the Glitch terminal, type: